Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Effective: Jan 1, 2014First offense: up to $500 fine and/or 6 months imprisonment.
-Second offense: $500–$4,000 fine and/or up to 2 years imprisonment.
-Drone forfeiture required on second offense.
+Effective: Jan 1, 2014First offense: up to $500 fine and/or 6 months imprisonment; Second offense: $500–$4,000 fine and/or up to 2 years imprisonment.
+Drone forfeiture on conviction.

 View source